 Similarly, you can set alerts for lower and upper-bound values of dividend yield for your dividend stocks.

 Smart Alerts will help you manage your entry and exit levels a great deal and save you tons of time.

-In the stock scorecards you can also find sub-scores for growth, valuation, profitability and financial situation.
-This view is extremely valuable investors looking predominantly for growth stocks or undervalued companies.
+In the stock scorecards, you can also find sub-scores for growth, valuation, profitability, and financial situation.
+This view is extremely valuable for investors looking predominantly for growth stocks or undervalued companies.

-In short, the Ziggma Stock Scores benefits Ziggma users by helping them identify “best-of-breed” stocks in a matter of seconds, eliminating hours of research and screening.
+In short, the Ziggma Stock Scores benefit Ziggma users by helping them identify “best-of-breed” stocks in a matter of seconds, eliminating hours of research and screening.

 The true value in the feature comes from the comparison of KPIs’ current levels vs. at purchase.
 It means that in one single screen you can see whether your portfolio companies are actually doing better than when you first added them to your portfolio.
 The Ziggma portfolio visualizer helps you achieve the ultimate goal, which is to hold companies that keep getting better over time, and thus create value for their shareholders.

 We cannot stress it enough.
 As an investor, your ultimate objective should be to make sure your portfolio and its holdings keep improving over time.
 Ziggma gives you the tools to do so in an effective and time-efficient manner – even if you are not a professional investor.